tdwg/website/conferences/2024/call-for-abstracts/index.md

   - You will be asked to choose a session _after_ you submit your form.
   - To submit to a CLOSED session, you must have prior consent of the session's organizers.
   - If none of the sessions seem to fit your topic, submit it in a contributed session or as a (virtual) poster.
-- Not all submissions for oral presentations may be granted due to scheduling difficulties.
+- Not all submissions for oral presentations may be accepted due to limited capacity.
 In such cases, presenters will be asked to present a virtual poster (with a short pre-recorded video).
-- When you are ready to start your abstract, follow the [Submission Guidelines for OA Abstracts](https://tdwg.org/conferences/2024/oa-abstract-submission-guidelines) - **deadline 19 April 2024**
+- When you are ready to start your abstract, follow the [Submission Guidelines for OA Abstracts](https://tdwg.org/conferences/2024/oa-abstract-submission-guidelines) - **deadline 19 April 2024.** We recommend compiling your title, authors, author affiliations, and abstract offline, before starting your submission online.
 - Submitting authors will be contacted by email through OA (SPNHC TDWG 2024 <no-reply@oxfordabstracts.com>) for provisional acceptance of their abstracts (inclusion in the program is subject to payment of the conference registration fee by the presenter).
 - By participating in SPNHC-TDWG 2024, you agree to abide by the [Code of Conduct](https://www.tdwg.org/conferences/2024/code-of-conduct/)
 - Please send additional questions about abstracts to [editor@tdwg.org](mailto:editor@tdwg.org).<br />